wudayemen/gen_apb_file/README.md

 Your obligations (and my wish) are:

-- f you modify the gen_apb_file.py , please, share your improvements.
+- if you modify the gen_apb_file.py , please, share your improvements.
 Also, gen_apb_file is provided "as is", without warranty of any kind.